Skip to content

 General Overview

 Her Majesty’s Revenue and Customs (HMRC) requires you to keep accurate records when operating your business, regardless of whether you are a sole trader or a limited company.
-These records include sales, purchases, expenses, cash books, mileage records, and bank statements.
+While you can hire a professional (e.g., an accountant to help with your taxes), you remain responsible for maintaining accurate records.
+HMRC may conduct compliance checks to ensure you are paying the correct amount of tax.

 Therefore, we recommend that you scan all paper records to store them as digital records.
 You should also make sure they are filed and backed up to avoid the risk of losing records (and potentially having to pay a fine to HMRC).

-What If I Am Self-Employed?
+What if I Am Self-Employed?

 The documents you must retain will include: